Home > Buyers Guides

 Support us!
 Bikerumor may earn a small commission from affiliate links in this article.
 Learn More

-With their growing popularity among cyclists of all types, the number of cycling hydration vests on the market is increasing in kind.
-Now, seemingly every pack brand has a vest model or several to choose from.
-To see how they compare, I rounded up five new/popular models for testing.
-For the past several months, I’ve cycled through these packs on my daily rides while considering important factors like fit, comfort, adjustability, stability, storage, pockets, and general ease of use.
+With their growing popularity, the number of cycling hydration vests on the market is increasing in kind.
+To help sift through the myriad options, our editors rounded up a handful of models for testing and comparison.
+For the past months and years, we’ve cycled through these packs on our daily rides while considering important factors like fit, comfort, adjustability, stability, storage, pockets, and general ease of use.
+We’ve got recommendations to point you in the right direction if you’re considering “investing” in a hydration vest for yourself.

-My Favorite Cycling Hydration Vest
+Best Budget Cycling Hydration Vest

 • MSRP: $130